-This definition precisely demonstrates how $f_s$ and $f_t$ influence the geometric relation between the original feature spaces and the feature spaces of homogeneous representations.
-If there are slight changes in the original feature spaces, we hope the feature spaces of the homogeneous representations will also see slight changes.
-If they do, it means that the feature spaces of the homogeneous representations are consistent with the geometry relations of the two original feature spaces.
-If we use definitions of $D_{He}$ and $D_{Ho}$, \eqref{eq: consistencyeq} can be expressed by
+This definition precisely demonstrates how $f_s$ and $f_t$ influence the geometric relationship between the original feature spaces and the feature spaces of homogeneous representations.
+If there are slight changes in the original feature spaces, we hope feature spaces of the homogeneous representations will also see slight changes.
+If they do, it means that the feature spaces of the homogeneous representations are consistent with the geometric relationships of the two original feature spaces.
+Based on definitions of $D_{He}$ and $D_{Ho}$, \eqref{eq: consistencyeq} is expressed by